 There are, however, a small number of people who do go on to take their own lives, either intentionally or accidentally.
 It’s therefore important to have an honest conversation with your friend or family member about staying safe – for example, being aware when things are getting too much and knowing when to seek help.
-See Suicidal feelings and the Samaritans website for more information.
+See our pages on coping with suicidal feelings and the Samaritans website for more information.

 References are available on request.
 If you would like to reproduce any of this information, see our page on permissions and licensing.